uspgamedev/luasteam/docs/input.rst

 .. function:: input.setLEDColor()

     :param uint64 inputHandle: 	The handle of the controller to affect.
 Obtained from :func:`input.getConnectedControllers`.
-    :param uint8 nColorR: 	The red component of the color to set (0-255).
+    :param uint8 colorR: 	The red component of the color to set (0-255).
-    :param uint8 nColorG: 	The green component of the color to set (0-255).
+    :param uint8 colorG: 	The green component of the color to set (0-255).
-    :param uint8 nColorB: 	The blue component of the color to set (0-255).
+    :param uint8 colorB: 	The blue component of the color to set (0-255).
     :param boolean resetColor: If `true`, restores the color to default (out-of-game) settings.
 Otherwise, set to the presented RGB color.
     :returns: nothing
     :SteamWorks: `SetLEDColor <https://partner.steamgames.com/doc/api/isteaminput#SetLEDColor>`_